cubicworldmc/cubic/README.md

 This repository contains all configurations of **nix** machines used to serve cubicworld.

 # Minecraft eula
-By running certain parts of this configuration in which microsoft's software is used, you agree to their [eula](https://account.mojang.com/documents/minecraft_eula).
+By running certain parts of this configuration in which mojang's software is ran, you agree to their [eula](https://account.mojang.com/documents/minecraft_eula).

 # Machines
 - 'cubic' -- the main machine, hosts vanilla, proxy, lobby and limbo servers.